Syllabus for Math 123 (Introduction to

 one or two three-ring binders with a section containing a

-labs (optional) (Since students will
+containing SPSS labs (optional) (Since

-to work done in one or more previous exercises.)
+refer back to work done in one or more previous exercises.)

 ·